Adjustments for neurodiversity Reasonable adjustments at work

 Failing to make reasonable adjustments might

-• damage an employee's relationship with their employer
+• damage a worker's relationship with their employer

-In some circumstances, an employee could feel like they have no choice but to resign.
+In some circumstances, a worker could feel like they have no choice but to resign.
 If this is the case, they might consider making a claim for constructive dismissal.

 Find out more about: